 The Government Affairs Committee (GAC) and the Political Action Committee (SEPAC) work together to monitor legislation and regulatory changes that may affect and/or be of interest to the Structural Engineering profession.
 SEAOI members can access our list of the most recent changes and updates here.
 (You must be logged in as a member.)

-This was a great opportunity to make our voices heard in Springfield, establish a relationship with our legislators and enhance our relationship with AIA Illinois, who has often been the source of important updates on pending legislation affecting all of us.
+This is a great opportunity to make our voices heard in Springfield, establish a relationship with our legislators and enhance our relationship with AIA Illinois.
+Learn more here!

 GAC/SEPAC Announces new Board of Directors!

 - Jose Medero, Treasurer

 - Jim Adams

 - Bryan Erler

 - Harry Kuchma

 - Frank Montana

 The Government Affairs Committee is an SEAOI committee that works closely with the Political Action Committee, or SEPAC.
 SEPAC was formed in 1987 to represent the interests of structural engineering and allied professions in the political and legislative arenas in Illinois as an independent, bipartisan political action organization dedicated to the protection of the public health, safety, and welfare, the promotion of the application of structural engineering, the improvement of relevant government activities, and the preservation and advancement of the structural engineering profession.
 Read the SEPAC By-Laws for more information.